cpoff/hugo3/README.md

-# hugo3
+# My hugo site
-New blog built with Hugo and hosted on Netlify.
+This is my new blog built with Hugo and hosted on Netlify.